wangkanai/interview/README.md

 Your will evaluate base on your coding principles and solution folder structuring.
 I will watching your screen share throughout the entire code interview.
 If you counter a mind blocking issue, you may search the internet for help (this is part of problem solving).
+During the code interview, you will be ask to explain your code and design decision.
+If you have any question, please ask me at anytime during the session.

 You will have to fork this [code interview](https://github.com/wangkanai/interview/fork) repo and clone it to your local development machine.
 Prepare your development environment and create your pull request to the original repo.